Gokul-Raja84/Gokul-Raja84/README.md

-Hey, I'm GOKUL !
+Hey, I'm Gokul !

-Currently an IT Student at SRM University
+Currently An IT Student at SRM University

+A Python programmer and learning on Machine Learning - AI ⚡

+Tech fanatic / Hopeless Musicophile 🎧

+To reach me : Mail - gokulraja840@gmail.com